 Because a key role of estrogen and progesterone together is to increase bone density, low progesterone levels may be associated with bone loss, especially in premenopausal females.

 Postmenopausal women have exhibited a significantly lower incidence of cardiovascular deaths when progesterone is combined with estrogen in treatment.
-Moreover, when bioidentical progesterone was used in place of the synthetically produced version, women were found to have significantly higher HDL cholesterol levels, indicating a more favorable effect on blood lipids.
+Moreover, women were found to have significantly higher HDL cholesterol levels, indicating a more favorable effect on blood lipids, when using bioidentical progesterone instead of the synthetic alternative.

 The thyroid hormone is responsible for stimulating cell activity in the immune system, and excessive estrogen with low progesterone levels inhibits this activity.
 When the body becomes worn out by the resulting imbalance, immune and circulatory systems weaken.

-As can be seen from the numerous progesterone benefits, it is understandable as to why maintaining healthy hormonal levels is instrumental for body harmony.
+As can be seen from the numerous progesterone benefits, it is understandable as to why maintaining healthy hormonal levels is instrumental.

 With abnormal hormonal fluctuations, various signs and symptoms will ensue until the underlying condition is cured.
-However, there are periods within a woman's reproductive life in which progesterone will fluctuate drastically due to natural circumstances.
+However, there are periods within a woman's reproductive life in which progesterone fluctuates drastically due to natural circumstances.

 - Aschenbrenner, D. S. & Venable, S.J.
 (2009).
 Drug Therapy in Nursing.
 Philadelphia: Lippincott Williams & Wilkins.
 Available from Google Books.